Visit

 Duke Undergraduate Admissions is located at 2138 Campus Drive, Durham, North Carolina, 27706.

-Tours originate from either the Karsh Alumni and Visitors Center or McClendon Commons in the Duke Undergraduate Admissions Office.
+Tours originate from McClendon Commons in the Duke Undergraduate Admissions Office or the Karsh Alumni and Visitors Center.
 Please check tour confirmation messages for details.

 Most major hotel chains are located in the Raleigh-Durham area.
-You may find a list of hotels closest to Duke here or at the Durham Convention and Visitors Bureau here.
+You may find a list of hotels closest to Duke at the Durham Convention and Visitors Bureau here.

 VISITING CAMPUS

-If you plan to visit campus on your own, download the Duke Admissions Tour app which is now available for iPhone and Android users.
-You may also stop by the Undergraduate Admissions Office to pick up a campus map from our outside information box.
+If you plan to visit campus on your own, download the Duke Admissions Tour app which is now available for IPHONE and ANDROID users.
+You may also stop by the Office of Undergraduate Admissions to pick up a campus map from our outside information box.

 VIRTUAL PROGRAMMING